groskopf/printerbox_device/README.md

 # printerbox_device
-Compose og the dokcers running in the printerbox device
+Compose og the dockers running in the printerbox device